 This is what the Special Educational Needs and Disability Code of Practice (2014) states regarding provision;

 ''Schools should assess each pupil’s current skills and levels of attainment on entry, building on information from previous settings and key stages where appropriate.
 At the same time, schools should consider evidence that a pupil may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.'

-Please read our SEND policy and Information Report below.
+Please read our SEND Policy and Information Report below.
 There are also many documents mentioned within it, which are attached also.
-If you have any queries, please contact Mr Rushby (head teacher), Mrs Mead (Deputy Head teacher) or Mrs Bray (SENDCO and Assistant Head teacher).
+If you have any queries, please contact Mrs Meade (Acting Headteacher), Mrs Goddard (Deputy Headteacher) or Mrs Bray (SENDCO and Assistant Headteacher).
 We will be happy to talk to you.

 BELOW ARE SOME 'SIGNPOSTS' TO HELP YOU FIND MORE INFORMATION AND HELP FOR YOU AND YOUR CHILD.
 SEE ALSO OUR 'POLICIES' PAGE.